andrea-spoldi/rusteeze/README.md

-# Rusteze: Redis Proxy Service
+# Rusteeze: Redis Proxy Service

 Rusteze is an asynchronous Redis proxy server written in Rust.
 It acts as an intermediary between clients and a backend Redis server, providing support for: